noizex/SLikeNet/readme.txt

 In most cases you should not notice any difference.
 There are however a few cases where you might have to adjust your code/application.
 The following list mentions the potential breaking changes:
+- 1.0.0p: stricter certificate fingerprint checks (rejecting certificates were accepted with previous versions)
+- 1.0.0r: EXPORT ciphers no longer part of the DEFAULT ciphers (rejecting ciphers which previous versions accepted)
-- 1.0.1: ssize_t define was replaced with ossl_ssize_t
+- 1.0.1 : ssize_t define was replaced with ossl_ssize_t
 - 1.0.1r: DH handhsakes with params length < 1024 bits are rejected

 3.5.8 Reorganized files/path structure